How To Test Retail Banking System

 #2) Clearing & Settlement:

-• Inward clearing: All checks drawn on our bank and deposited with other banks are received through clearing, and applied to the drawer’s accounts is inward clearing.
-Process of inward clearing is all instruments are matched against the respective account balances as well as status (stopped, used, etc) and then passed or rejected by the system
+- Inward clearing: All checks drawn by our bank and deposited with other banks are received through clearing, and applied to the drawer’s accounts is inward clearing.
+Process of inward clearing is that all instruments are matched against the respective account balances as well as status (stopped, used, etc) and then passed or rejected by the system

-• Outward clearing: Checks deposited and drawn on another bank, which have been sorted and are presented to clearing is known as outward clearing.
+- Outward clearing: Checks deposited and drawn by another bank, which have been sorted and are presented for clearing, are known as outward clearing.
 The process of outward clearing is a group of checks packaged, sent to the clearing house or federal reserve office and a cash letter is accompanied by a list containing the amount of each check , the total amount of checks and the number of checks.

 #3) Check clearing process: